 Becoming aware of customer perceptions and making a significant decrease in customer defections are attainable goals as evidenced by Deere & Company (makers of John Deere tractors) and USAA, an insurance and financial services company.
 Deere & Company uses retired employees to interview defectors and customers.
 They have attained a customer loyalty rate of almost 98% in some product areas!
 Of all the companies in the United States, USAA has come the closest to eliminating customer defections.
-Most of the customers they lose are due to people who die!
+Most of the customers they lose are due to people who die.
 The company treats customer defection very seriously and has an ongoing system in place to prevent customer loss.

 Most CEOs believe that customer loyalty is important and would prefer to have loyal customers, but many do not perform the calculations to determine just how much a loyal customer is worth over the customer life cycle.
 Without information on the net present value of the company’s present customer base, numerous CEOs judge the company’s performance on the basis of cash flow and profit.
-Some CEOs rarely study the only statistic that indicates how much real value the company is creating and the only statistic with predictive power: customer intent to return.
+Many CEOs rarely study the only statistic that indicates how much real value the company is creating and the only statistic with predictive power: customer intent to return.
 Reichheld asserts that discovering the root causes of customer behavior can help companies identify business practices that need changing, enabling them to retain more customers.

 What keeps customers coming back?
 One key to our customer’s intent to return is their perceived value of our product or service.
 Many businesses fail because they spend too much time studying profit margins and not enough time measuring customer’s perceived value.
 When this approach is taken, CEOs become aware of problems only after profits start to fall.
-Once profits begin to decrease, the focus becomes the symptom rather than the underlying problem: the breakdown in perceived value.
+Once profits begin to decrease, the focus becomes the symptom, rather than the underlying problem: the breakdown in perceived value.

-A: Find a consulting firm to do the work for you.
+Answer: Find a consulting firm to do the work for you.

 While it is possible to have an in-house system for customer surveys, it is not cost effective unless you already have employees trained at the doctoral level in organizational behavior, research methodology, and statistics.
 I recommend that you hire an experienced firm (one that has been around for at least 20 years) with research associates and statisticians trained at the doctoral level.
 In addition, the firm should provide benchmarking and root cause analyses.
-Look for a firm that has a benchmarking database of at least several million scores and one that will provide root cause analyses of both customer satisfaction and intent to return.
+Look for a firm that has a benchmarking database of at least several million scores in your industry and one that will provide root cause analyses of both customer satisfaction and intent to return.

 To see how the survey process can provide the information needed to prevent customer loss, let’s look at the process in a case study.
 Recently, a healthcare communications company retained the services of the National Business Research Institute (NBRI), a business research firm, to conduct their customer surveys, analyze the data, and provide benchmarking statistics.
-Once the company decided on the topics they wanted to include in their instrument, the survey was deployed by the research firm.
+Once the company decided on the topics they wanted to include in their survey instrument, the survey was deployed by the research firm.
 In just 16 days the firm was able to collect data from nearly 17,500 customers.
 After the data collection period ended, the research firm conducted the data analyses and benchmarking and presented the findings to the communications company.

 The first score provided to the healthcare communications company was an overall performance score.
 This benchmarked score compares an individual company’s overall score with the average for their industry and is reported by percentile ranking.
 Each industry’s average is at the 50th percentile.
 Scores falling between the 75th and 89th percentiles are rated as “stretch performance” and scores at the 90th percentile and above are rated as “best in class.”
 The communications company had an overall performance score at the 63rd percentile, putting them 13 percentiles above the industry average.